Data Protection Principles: The 7 Principles Of GDPR Explained

 What are the 7 principles of GDPR

-Understanding the data protection principles in the GDPR
+Exploring the data protection principles outlined in the GDPR

 Combined with the fact that personal data is everywhere and that every organisation is processing personal data in one way or another, this leaves organisations with a great challenge.